 And as a footnote, when the scheme was nearly finished in 1990, I found myself quite by chance moving our young family in to rent the very house that Eduardo Paolozzi had recently vacated at Landermere Quay in Essex.

-so, if you look closely at the way my first book ‘The Willow Pattern Story works’ you will see that as you turn the pages, the design functions in the same horizontal space as my murals at Holborn.
-There is a overall big rhythm at the margins, like pulling into a station, when you turn the pages.
+so, if you look closely at the way my first book ‘The Willow Pattern Story’ works, you will see that as you turn the pages, the design functions in the same horizontal space as my murals at Holborn.
+There is a overall big rhythm at the margins, like pulling into a station.
+And when you turn the pages.
 And when you look closely there is plenty of detail in the small vignette images.